Free Tool

 1. Pick one delimiter and enforce itUnderscores (_) are the safest choice — they're URL-safe, work in all platforms, and don't conflict with dates or abbreviations.
 Pipes (|) are more readable in platform UIs but need URL encoding.
 Hyphens can conflict with date formats like 2026-02.

-2. Use short, standardized abbreviation codesKeep codes to 2-5 characters: TOFU, MOFU, BOFU for funnel stages; CONV, TRAF, REACH for objectives; FB, GOOG, TT for platforms; LAL, BROAD, RETARG for audiences.
-Document every abbreviation in a shared reference sheet — the CSV export from this generator works perfectly for this.
+2. Use short, standardized abbreviation codesKeep codes to 2-5 characters: TOFU, MOFU, BOFU for funnel stages; CONV, TRAF for objectives; FB, GOOG, TT for platforms; VIDUI, VIDM, VIDF for video subtypes.
+The more granular your format codes, the easier it is to analyze which creative types perform best.
+Document every abbreviation in a shared reference sheet — the CSV export from this generator includes a complete field legend.

 3. Order fields from broad to specificStart with funnel stage or objective (the broadest classification), then narrow down to platform, product, audience, and finally version.
 This makes alphabetical sorting in the ad platform useful — all TOFU campaigns group together, all BOFU campaigns group together.